oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

 **References:**

-For more information on Flask, see [Flask Documentation](https://flask.palletsprojects.com/).
+For more information on Flask, check out the [Flask Documentation](https://flask.palletsprojects.com/).

 ### Build a Docker Image

-Next, create a Docker image for your Flask application.
+Next, you'll need to create a Docker image for your Flask application.

-  1. First, ensure you are in the `python-hello-app` directory.
+  1. First, ensure you're in the `python-hello-app` directory.
   2. Create the configuration file `Dockerfile`:

       ```console